Tabular Editor 3: October 2025 Release

 DAX package manager

-The DAX Package Manager helps you import and maintain UDFs inside your model from the open source DAXLib.org project by SQLBI.
+The DAX Package Manager helps you import and maintain UDFs inside your model from the open source DaxLib.org project by SQLBI.
 It is as easy as clicking a button to get a specific UDF package with all its functions, ready for you to use instantly.

-DAXLib currently contains more than 25 packages of UDFs that can help you reuse DAX logic throughout your model’s measures.
+DaxLib currently contains more than 25 packages of UDFs that can help you reuse DAX logic throughout your model’s measures.

 Here is an example of how to import new functions using the DAX Package Manager: